 I’ve said this before, I’ll say it again: thank you.
 Thank you for finding it within yourself to share your brightest and darkest hours with the world, and for standing true to yourself in the face of disgusting corruption.
 I can only wish you a lifetime of peace with the monsters who put you in those cells and with the battles you fight on a daily basis.

 And to the three angels who lost their lives in such devastatingly tragic circumstances, I pray you are resting peacefully.
-May God give us the answers your families and so many of us are looking for.
 May you get the justice you so desperately deserve.
 You will never be forgotten.